esamattis/blog/source/_posts/2013-03-22-journey-from-requirejs-to-browserify.markdown

-and Browserify will inline source maps into the bundle and then just fire up Chrome with source maps enabled from developer tools and it will display the original files as there where separate files in the bundle.
+and Browserify will inline source maps into the bundle and then just fire up Chrome with source maps enabled from developer tools and it will display the original files as they where separate files.

 But currently this seems to work only with Chrome.
 In others you get just a huge bundle of Javascript.
 Source maps are coming to Firefox but I wouldn't put